ncbi/elastic-blast-docs/docs/source/tutorials.rst

 This section presents some ElasticBLAST searches that you can try out.
 It assumes that you have read the :ref:`overview` and completed either the :ref:`quickstart-gcp` or the :ref:`quickstart-aws`.

 You will be able to run these examples on either AWS or GCP.
-For these examples, you will need to write a configuration file.
+For most of these examples, you will need to write a configuration file.
 Below we describe how to write your file and the differences between files for GCP and AWS.

 View these examples as suggestions.
 Once you are confident you understand how ElasticBLAST works, you can start modifying the examples.
 You can use a local FASTA file, change the database or change the formatting options.